 - The diff highlights the changes that will result when the merge occurs, so you can see exactly what the effect of the merge will be.

-- The diff tree on the left colour-codes files that have been added, changed or deleted, so you can quickly see the files you may need to review.
+- The file tree on the left colour-codes files that have been added, changed or deleted, so you can quickly see the files you may need to review.

 - As you'd expect, the diff for a file shows which lines of code have been added, deleted or modified.